mindhiveproject/frontend/content/docs/terms.md

 MindHive is an online platform forthat hosts a collection of human brain and behavior citizen science projects maintained by research groups at several institutions.
 This platform was developed by a team of science and education researchers, and developers and is hosted on https://mindhive.science (the "Site"), which provides services for hosting research studies and resources, and for collecting and storing data (collectively, the "Service").
 Your use of the Service and our provision of the Service to you constitutes an agreement between you and MindHive to be bound by these Terms and Conditions.
 </p>
 <p>
-By registering for or otherwise using the Service, you acknowledge that you have read, understood, and agree to be bound by these Terms & Conditions, including our Privacy Policy (together, these "Terms").
+By registering for or otherwise using the Service, you acknowledge that you have read, understood, and agree to be bound by these Terms & Conditions, including our <a target="_blank" href="https://mindhive.science/docs/privacy">Privacy Policy</a> (together, these "Terms").
 If you do not agree with anything we suggest in these Terms, please do not use any part of the Service.
 </p>

 ### 2. Eligibility